 So with a few experimentations on the best grind and techniques to use, I was able to create my own coffee house experience and share it with others.

 So here’s your guide to a great brew!

 When looking for a great coffee brand, you’ll most likely find that freshly ground coffee beans are preferred to pre-ground.
 The taste is the most complex and fresh.

-I’ve found many of Trader Joe’s coffee beans to be a great place to start (the Kenyan is one of my favorites), but if there’s not one near you, there are still plenty of great options at your local store.
+I’ve found many of Trader Joe’s coffee beans to be a great place to start, but if there’s not one near you, there are still plenty of great options at your local store.

 You’ll want to grind them just before you use them.
 Now many people suggest that you need to grind them coarsely (the consistency of coarse salt) for a French press.

 Now I may be wrong, but I haven’t been able to get the best flavor out of my coffee when doing this.
 I prefer to grind it a bit finer as to get a more bold taste, but you can try either way and see which taste you’re more partial to.

 Now the size of your French press will determine how much coffee grounds you use.
 I have an eight-cup (32 oz.)
 French press which actually holds 4 cups of water.
 For French presses, a cup is actually a half cup (strange measuring I know), hence why the eight is really four.